Im-Beast/deno_tui/README.md

 <br /> Code should be well document and easy to follow what's going on.

 This project follows [conventional commits](https://www.conventionalcommits.org/en/v1.0.0/) spec.
-<br /> If your pull request's code could introduce understandability trouble, please add comments to it.
+<br /> If your pull request's code can be hard to understand, please add comments to it.

 ## 📝 Licensing